Skjeggy/dataing/2_semester/IKT105 Datamodellering og databaser/Normalization.md

 - [[2NF (Second Normal Form)]]
 - [[3NF (Third Normal Form)]]

 The Theory of Data Normalization in MySQL server is still being developed further.
 For example, there are discussions even on 6th Normal Form. **However, in most practical applications, normalization achieves its best in 3rd Normal Form**.
-The evolution of Normalization in SQL theories is illustrated below-